Sampling-Based Constrained Motion Planning with Products of Experts: Methodology

-where \(Z'\) is another normalizing factor.
 Although this product can be computed for any distribution, if we assume the covariance matrix is diagonal (i.e., independent actions in different dimensions), \(\bm{\Sigma}_{t+h} = \text{diag}(\bm{\sigma}^2_{t+h})\), the computation becomes more efficient, allowing it to be performed directly at the core level.
 This assumption is common \citep{power2023variational,sacks2023learning} and is crucial as it enables efficient multiplication of these distributions.

 It is important to note that the cost value is calculated via \eqref{eq:cost_function}, and thus the sample weights in \eqref{eq:mppi_weights} are computed by considering the actions across all times and dimensions collectively.
 Consequently, their influence on one another is captured in the desired action command.
 However, the independence assumption simplifies the learning and sampling process.
 Given this assumption, the elementwise multiplication can be independently performed at each TT-core as